Control of Keys to Facilities

 Access Services will conduct annual audits of keys issued for separately-keyed or off-master areas.

-Individuals and departments must report immediately all lost, stolen, or unreturned keys to Access Services and UPD.
+Individuals and departments must report immediately all lost, stolen, or unreturned keys to Access Services and file a police report with UPD.

-Access Services shall provide a written report to the director of UPD and vice president for Student Affairs outlining the exposure and risk posed by the lost key, strategies for mitigating the loss, and estimated costs.
+Access Services shall provide a written report to the director of UPD and the vice president for Student Affairs outlining the exposure and risk posed by the lost key, strategies for mitigating the loss, and estimated costs.
+Keys issued to students for residence hall rooms are exempt from this requirement.

-Departments whose employees lose a key will pay to re-key all doors or buildings affected by replacing all current key holders’ keys.
-The vice president for Student Affairs and the director of UPD will decide the extent of re-keying.
+Departments whose employees lose a key or fail to return an issued key will pay to re-key all doors or buildings affected by replacing all current key holders’ keys.
+The vice president for Student Affairs and the director of UPD will decide the scope of any mitigation plan.

 KEYS ISSUED FOR CONSTRUCTION OR CONTRACT SERVICES